openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 # Crypto Suites

-The cryptographic features are required by the following operations:
+Cryptography is required by the following operations:

 - Attestation of trust with the entities of the ecosystem.
 - Issuance and presentation using the cryptografic proof of possession of the Wallet Instance Attestations.